saulpw/visidata/docs/formats.md

 - .vd/vdj/.vdx are command log formats suitable for VisiData scripts and macros
 - .vds is a multisheet save format that includes some sheet and column metadata

+## API (reddit, matrix, zulip, airtable) {#api}
+- loader-specific requirements
+    - require setting authentication information in `~/.visidatarc` or on the CLI
+    - launch the loader with `-f loadername` for steps to obtain and configure authentication credentials